Updated April 2025

 Q: Is the abortion information shared by PCC-affiliated centres medically accurate?

-Each woman experiencing post-abortion stress is met respectfully and provided with the support she is seeking.
-The nature of support provided is client-led.
+Mental and emotional responses to abortion vary.
+They may depend on a woman’s age, the stage of her pregnancy, religious or cultural beliefs, previous mental health, or whether others pressured her into having an abortion.
+Each woman experiencing challenges after an abortion is met respectfully and provided with the support she is seeking.
+The nature of support offered is client-led.
 Support may be one-on-one or in a group setting, providing her with an opportunity to speak about her feelings regarding her abortion experience.
-If a client requires help beyond the scope of expertise available at the pregnancy care centre, she is referred to a professional counsellor, physician, or a community-based mental health service.
+If a client requires help beyond the scope of expertise available at the pregnancy care centre, she is referred to a professional counsellor, physician, or community-based mental health service.

 Q: Are you pro-life or anti-abortion?